michael-haroon/ai-insurance/README.md

 ## Architecture

-The application employs a multi-tiered extraction strategy with two levels: regex pattern matching (primary), and a Hugging Face LLM (secondary).
-Document processing follows a queue-based approach with mutex locking to prevent collisions during concurrent uploads.
+The application employs a multi-tiered extraction strategy with two levels: lite regex pattern matching (primary), and a Hugging Face LLM (secondary).
+Document processing follows a queue-based approach with mutex locking and retries to prevent collisions during concurrent uploads.
 The React frontend provides real-time feedback through streaming updates during extraction, while the backend API routes handle document parsing and entity extraction.

 Core modules include: parser.ts (document handling), extraction-service.ts (tiered extraction), llm.ts (AI integration), and match.ts (entity matching with confidence scoring).
 The system uses a lite regex pattern matching function at the first level to keep the program quick.
 LLM is the second level.

 ## Trade-offs and Assumptions

 - **Document Safety**: The application assumes uploaded files are safe to process.
 Production implementations would require file validation and virus scanning.
-- **API Dependencies**: Relies on Hugging Face API service, creating an external dependency that can lead to privacy issues, price hikes, loss of service, or latency issues.
+- **API Dependencies**: Falls back on Hugging Face API service, creating an external dependency that can lead to privacy issues, price hikes, loss of service, or latency issues.
 - **Processing Speed vs. Reliability**: Prioritizes speed over robustness by using lite regex first, then falls back to Hugging Face LLM if regex fails.